 - Me is always the object, never the subject.
 (EX: with me; to Josie and me; for Uncle Elmer and me)

-This is also true for they/them, he/him, she/her, and we/us.
+These rules also apply to they/them, he/him, she/her, and we/us.

-You and your children will enjoy learning a few simple tricks to make sense of these rules.
-Here are some samples and quick I/me tests:
+During your homeschool grammar lessons, teach your children a few simple tricks to make sense of these rules, such as these I/me tests.

 Example: Jonah and me are going to the park.

 Test: Remove Jonah from the sentence.
 Which sounds correct?

 I am/are going.